mattcarlotta/nvi/README.md

 ### What are the nvi configuration file specs?

-The `.nvi` configuration file gives you the flexibility and ease-of-use of defining flags and arguments within an environment configuration.
+The `.nvi` configuration file gives you the flexibility and ease-of-use of defining flags and arguments within an environment configuration file.

-Therefore, while the config file parser is flexible, it is **NOT** a [TOML](https://toml.io/en/)-complaint parser and has some rules.
+Therefore, while the nvi config file parser is flexible, it is **NOT** a [TOML](https://toml.io/en/)-complaint parser and has some rules.

 The configuration file must:
 - be named `.nvi`
-- not contain spaces within the `[environment]`'s name
+- not contain spaces within the `[environment]`'s name, for example: `[hello world]` is not valid
-- not contain spaces within a `files` .env name nor within the `required` keys; instead, files/keys should use underscores: `example_1`
+- not contain spaces within a `files` .env name nor within the `required` keys, for example `example 1` is not valid; instead, files/keys should use underscores: `example_1`

 Click [here](envs/.nvi) to view valid and invalid formatting configurations.